Massachusetts Attorney General Implicates Family Behind Purdue Pharma In Opioid Deaths

 In 2007, Purdue Pharma and three of its top executives were criminally charged in the federal Western District of Virginia with intentionally deceiving doctors about OxyContin.

-The company's then-president, lawyer and chief medical officer pleaded guilty to a felony and Purdue Pharma paid $600 million in fines for misleading the public about the addictive qualities of the medication.
+The company's then-president, lawyer and chief medical officer pleaded guilty to a felony, and Purdue Pharma paid $600 million in fines for misleading the public about the addictive qualities of the medication.
 While individuals of the Sackler family weren't charged, as board members they admitted the company encouraged physicians to overprescribe OxyContin.

 In a separate suit, Purdue Pharma also paid 26 states, including Massachusetts, a total of $19.5 million.